forseti-security/forseti-security/_docs/_latest/use/model.md

 # {{ page.title }}

-Forseti models are built on top of the raw inventory data to provide us with a better understanding of how the data is related to each other.
+Forseti models are built on top of the raw Inventory data to help show how the data is related.

-You can learn more about the concept of Forseti model [here]({% link _docs/latest/concepts/models.md %}).
+To learn more about the Forseti model, see [Models]({% link _docs/latest/concepts/models.md %}).

+---

 ## Running Forseti model